Data Sharing with Endogenous Choices over Differential Privacy Levels: Model

-Recall that each player's burden function $B_i(\cdot)$ is additively separable in the $\epsilon$ choices of different players and convex in $\epsilon_i$, which means that $\epsilon_i^*(S)$ exists, is unique and is the same as player $i$ selfishly optimizing their own burden (without worrying about other players' choices of privacy levels).
+Recall that each player's burden $B_i(\cdot)$ is additively separable in the $\epsilon$ choices of different players and convex in $\epsilon_i$, which means that $\epsilon_i^*(S)$ exists, is unique and is the same as player $i$ selfishly optimizing their own burden (without worrying about other players' choices of privacy levels).
 We write $\vec \epsilon^*(S)$ as the vector of these player-wise $\epsilon_i^*(S)$'s.
 Further, note that given a fixed coalition $S$, $\vec \epsilon^*(S)$ constitutes the unique Nash equilibrium of the sub-game where burden-minimizing players in $S$ are trying to choose their own privacy levels.
-Everywhere in the rest of the paper, we assume that all players, \textit{when acting autonomously}, try to minimize their cost/burden, so given $S$, any player $i \in S$ always chooses $\epsilon_i = \epsilon_i^*(S)$ (we derive this in closed form in Section~\ref{sec:autonomous} Lemma~\ref{lem:autonomous_eps}).
+From now on, we assume that in the fully decentralized setting, all players \textit{when acting autonomously} try to minimize their cost/burden.
+So, once $S$ is fixed, any player $i \in S$ always chooses $\epsilon_i = \epsilon_i^*(S)$ (we derive this in closed form in Section~\ref{sec:autonomous} Lemma~\ref{lem:autonomous_eps}).

 We can now define stability at the coalition level.
 We introduce two definitions of coalition stability, both of which rely on a similar idea: no external player wants to enter the coalition and no existing player wants to leave.
-Our first definition expands on the traditional notion of Nash equilibrium and considers stability to \emph{unilateral} changes (i.e., when only a single player at a time may decide to enter or exit, with all other player decisions being held fixed).
+Our first definition is a natural extension of standard Nash stability, to account for the fact that players not only make decisions about joining or leaving the coalition, \emph{but also on their choice of privacy level}.
+In particular, it refers to stability in the sense that no player $j$ wants to unilaterally change their participation decision or their own choice of privacy level, assuming that all other player decisions are fixed.

 \begin{definition}[Nash-stable coalition] A coalition $S$ with privacy profile $\vec{\epsilon}^*(S)$ is Nash-stable if and only if: \begin{itemize} \item For all $j \in S$, $\frac{\sigma^2}{|S|} + \frac{2}{|S|^2} \left(\sum_{i\in S}\frac{1}{(\epsilon_i^*(S))^2}\right) + c_j f(|S|) \epsilon_j^*(S) \leq \sigma^2$; \emph{(No player wants to leave)} \item For all $j \notin S$, \emph{(No outside player wants to join)} \\$\min_{\epsilon_j} \frac{\sigma^2}{|S|+1} + \frac{2}{(|S|+1)^2} \left(\frac{1}{\epsilon_j^2} + \sum_{i\in S}\frac{1}{(\epsilon_i^*(S))^2}\right) + c_j f(|S|+1) \epsilon_j > \sigma^2$. \end{itemize} \end{definition}